winterland1989/stdio/README.md

 Join in!
 --------

-This project need lots of effort than it seems, any contributions is welcome!
+This project need more effort than it seems, any contributions is welcome!
 Feel free to

 + Discuss design.
 + Report bugs.